taurean/weatherbot/README.md

   - the mock data can be toggled when running locally by changing the `USE_MOCK` variable to `true` in the file [`src/services/WeatherService.tsx`](https://github.com/taurean/weatherbot/blob/main/src/services/WeatherService.tsx)
 - the icons come from [react-icons](https://react-icons.github.io/react-icons/), specifically the [weather icons](https://react-icons.github.io/react-icons/icons?name=wi) and [remix](https://react-icons.github.io/react-icons/icons?name=ri) packs
 - there's a small example of utilizing storybook with mocked location data, to access run storybook locally.
 You can also access via the [published version online](http://weather-sb.taurean.work/)
+- used [ARIAKit](http://ariakit.org), a library of utility components focused on accessibility and leveraging ARIA where needed.
+This ensures proper-semantics in the markup while not being dogmatic about how that UI is presented (see `FToggle` component)

 ## Commands